MayaChemTools

 --CompoundIDLabel text

-Specify compound ID column label for CSV/TSV text file(s) used during CompoundID value of --DataFieldsMode option.
+Specify compound ID column label for FP or CSV/TSV text file(s) used during CompoundID value of --DataFieldsMode option.
 Default: CompoundID.

 --CompoundIDMode DataField | MolName | LabelPrefix | MolNameOrLabelPrefix